 Would the project:

-Violate any water quality standards or waste discharge requirements?
+Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality?

 The project would have a less than significant impact.

 Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)??